 A stable 1080p broadcast requires a rough upload speed of 6Mbps or so, so you'll want to come in a fair bit higher than that.
 Bear in mind that using any online gaming functionality will also require some of your available bandwidth, so it's a good idea to give yourself as much headroom as possible.

 Most entry-level fibre packages on the market offer upload speeds of 9-10Mbps, so any of those should meet the bare minimum requirements for streaming.
-Step up to the top-end fibre packages and those upload speeds double to 20Mbps, making these top-end options the best for budding streamers.
-Virgin loses another life here, as only its top-end options can match those kinds of upload speeds – you need VIVID 200 (12Mbps upload) or VIVID 350 (20Mbps upload).
+Step up to the top-end fibre packages and those upload speeds top 100Mbps, making them the best for budding streamers.
+For example, Virgin's Gig1 fibre broadband offers an average upload speed of 52Mbps, and BT's Full fibre 900 plan offers an average upload speed of 100Mbps.

 Upload speeds across providers using the Openreach network are pretty uniform, so there's not a lot to choose between the various top-end fibre options available – all major operators offer upload speeds here that comfortably offer the bandwidth necessary for streaming with plenty of room to spare.
-Note, however, that Virgin's upload-to-download speed ratio is significantly lower than other providers, meaning you'll need to take its most expensive packages to see the same kind of upload speeds as 76Mbps packages.
+Note, however, that Virgin's upload-to-download speed ratio is significantly lower than other providers, meaning you'll need to take its most expensive packages to see upload speeds of up to 50Mbps.

 This emerging sector of gaming is only likely to grow as digital infrastructures improve, and it's a real test of both upload and download performance.
 At its simplest, this uses remote hardware to run gaming content, sending pictures and audio to the user while relaying their inputs back to the host machine in order to action their commands.
 Sony's PlayStation Now service is a good example of this kind of streaming, with a stated minimum requirement of 5Mbps meaning that it's really only viable on a fibre line if you're looking for half-decent performance.